AMSI VACATION RESEARCH SCHOLARSHIPS

-Each year AMSI funds around 50 university students from AMSI Member Universities around Australia to spend their summer holidays working on a research project with a supervisor.
+Each year AMSI funds around 50 university students from AMSI Member universities across Australia to spend their summer holidays working on a research project with a supervisor.

 AMSI Vacation Research Scholarships are open to undergraduate students who:

-- intend to go on to honours and/or postgraduate study in the mathematical sciences, including students doing combined degrees that include mathematics and statistics
+- Intend to go on to honours and/or postgraduate study in the mathematical sciences, including students doing combined degrees that include mathematics and statistics

-- have a strong academic record
+- Have a strong academic record